vertica/dblink/README.md

 ## Report an issue

+To ask a question, start a [discussion](https://github.com/vertica/dblink/discussions/categories/q-a).
-To report an issue, provide following information:
+To report an [issue](https://github.com/vertica/dblink/issues), open up an issue and provide following information:

 - The command that you ran and the associated output as shown on your screen by using the standard Vertica SQL client `vsql`.
 - Vertica version: `SELECT VERSION();`.